Skip to content

 Answer: Pass the question and focus on driving.

-Why it works in the car: This is the house rule.
-The driver is never behind in the game for doing the one job that matters.
+The house rule: This one is the whole point.
+The driver never falls behind in the game for doing the one job that actually matters.

 How to Run Road Trip Trivia Without Distracting the Driver

-LearnClash safe road trip trivia is passenger-hosted, slow enough to ignore, and never screen-dependent.
-The driver stays optional because distracted driving includes anything that diverts attention from driving.
-The host should read, score, and navigate while the driver keeps full control of the car.
+Safe road trip trivia is passenger-hosted, slow enough to ignore, and never tied to a screen.
+That’s the LearnClash rule.
+The driver stays optional, because distracted driving covers anything that pulls attention off the road.
+So the host reads, scores, and navigates while the driver keeps both hands on the wheel.

 Use these house rules: